1. Skip to content

 'Too Israeli' or 'bad Arab'

-However, despite their success, the two activists deal with setbacks daily.
-There is resistance from all sides, Mohammed says.
+However, despite their success, the two activists still deal with daily setbacks.
+There is resistance from all sides, said Mohammed.
 When she speaks Arabic in public, Israelis look at her with alarm.
 And when she speaks Hebrew without an Arab accent, Palestinians don't trust her.

 A pro-Palestine demonstration in Berlin in May 2024Image: RALF HIRSCHBERGER / AFP